Planning Your Visit

 - Make sure to feed animals only with the food that we sell.
-Feed is sold in front of the yankee barn.
+Feed is sold in front of the red yankee-style barn.

 - We are wheelchair accessible to the general store and cabin area and to some extent the barnyard area – the historical houses are not wheelchair accessible.

-- We also provide hand sanitizer at various locations throughout the homestead.
+- Hand sanitizer is available at various locations throughout the homestead.

 Food & Beverages:

-When an event is held, there are hot dogs and hamburgers sold as well as slushies sold by the youth group.
+On special event weekends, hot dogs and hamburgers, bakery and other treats are sold in the cabin.
 On regular weekends, the general store is the place to purchase old fashioned candy, pop, water and ice cream.

 There are lots of family friendly restaurants nearby.
 Here are a few.